anseki/jquery-plainmodal/README.md

 # plainModal

 The simple jQuery Plugin for customizable modal windows. plainModal has basic functions only, and it does nothing for styles.
 It has no image files and no CSS files.
-Just one small file (2KB minified).
+Just one small file.

 **See <a href="http://anseki.github.io/jquery-plainmodal">DEMO</a>**